webmachinelearning/hybrid-ai/proposals/cache.md

 };
 ```

-### hashGraph
-Access the hash key for an existing graph.
-This is a convenience function in case the
-graph is built inside a library and it is not possible to access and modify the call to
-`saveGraph`.

 ### loadGraph
 The hash key would be required to access the full cross-origin cache.
 If a non-hash name is